 As mentioned already, a culture of quality and a circular hierarchy are both keys to success in quality management.
 What truly binds them together and at the same time encourages commitment to their success, is innovation.
 In many workplace environments work can become repetitive and unfortunately, inefficient habits can form.
 This applies to both individual workers and operationally.
 Processes linger long after their utility has expired because workers and supervisors are comfortable with what they know.
 These processes become “just the way we do it”.
 This common occurrence needs to be reviewed – this is where innovation shines.

 At IRWIN'S, our commitment to innovation starts internally.
 We constantly perform quality assessments on our own performance and internal processes.
-We then bring our internal innovative approach to our client’s operations, ultimately improve their operational processes.
+We then bring our internal innovative approach to our client’s operations, ultimately improving their operational processes.

 2. Execute: Execution means completing the work to the standard set out in the design phase.
 Essentially, this means getting work done on-time and on-target.

 3. Evaluate: Evaluation means reviewing processes in real time as the work is being executed.
 We ask questions like: Are certain tasks overstaffed or understaffed?
 Are there equipment shortages or other unexpected issues causing delays?
-And, why were they not accounted for in the design phase?
+And, why are they not accounted for in the design phase?

 4. Modify: Modification means making the necessary changes to processes once the work is completed.
 If the job was held up by staff or equipment shortages, that means changing staffing and equipment expectations moving forward.
 Modification could also entail making larger-scale changes, such as implementing computers or updating machinery to improve efficiency.